kantord/LibreLingo/apps/docker/README.md

 ```
 docker build . -t {image name}
 ```
-3. Then run using any of the above methods but substituting the image name of "librelingo/librelingo" with your image name
+3. Then run the image as described above but substituting the image name of "librelingo/librelingo" with your image name